Tutors for ORF

 Conductor, Composer and Arranger

 Moira Usher studied cello, piano and recorder at Trinity College of Music, London before moving into high schools as a music teacher until she retrained for special needs work.
 Musically she has played cello in a number of local orchestras and ran a community choir for 15 years.
 She now sings in a local choir.
-She is a Pastoral Visitor for the SRP, has taught on the Recorder Summer School and the Northern Recorder Course and tutors at SuRF.
+She is a Visiting Conductor for the SRP, teaches on the Recorder Summer School and tutors at SuRF.
 She is the founder and conductor of the Eastern Recorder Orchestra and does most of the conducting for Suffolk Branch of the SRP.
-She is secretary of the Walter Bergmann Fund committee.
+She is the chair of the Walter Bergmann Fund committee. firstname.lastname@example.org

 Ruth’s musical training includes three years at the Royal Academy of Music, studying piano and flute, and after several years teaching, a year at Trinity College of Music studying piano, flute, recorder and harpsichord.
 During her year at Trinity she won the prestigious Raymond Russell Prize for harpsichord and was very involved in the Early Music scene playing recorder and harpsichord.
 She has performed many times as a soloist and accompanist, on both recorder and harpsichord.